-- (a) The listed entity has complied with the provisions of the above Regulations and circulars/ guidelines issued thereunder except in respect of matter specified below:- - During the period of review, the Company continued to keep in abeyance the allotment of 82,529,483 fully paid Equity Shares of Re.1/- each on the directions of the Hon'ble National Company Law Tribunal, Mumbai Bench vide Order dated April 26, 2018 and Hon'ble Delhi High Court vide order dated August 2, 2018.
+(a) The listed entity has complied with the provisions of the above Regulations and circulars/ guidelines issued thereunder except in respect of matter specified below:-

+During the period of review, the Company continued to keep in abeyance the allotment of 82,529,483 fully paid Equity Shares of Re.1/- each on the directions of the Hon'ble National Company Law Tribunal, Mumbai Bench vide Order dated April 26, 2018 and Hon'ble Delhi High Court vide order dated August 2, 2018.
 The Hon'ble National Company Law Tribunal, Mumbai Bench vide order dated July 27, 2017 had approved the amalgamation of Videocon D2H Limited into and with the Company and the Company had issued 857,785,642 fully paid up equity Shares of the Company of Re.
 1/- (one each), on March 26, 2018, to the eligible equity shareholders of Videocon D2H Limited in exchange.
 However, out of the total issue of 857,785,642 fully paid equity shares, the Board of the Company allotted 775,256,159 fully paid Equity Shares of Re.
 1/- each and kept the allotment of 82,529,483 equity shares in abeyance owing to counter claims lodged with the Company.
-Pursuant to the Hon'ble National Company Law Tribunal, Mumbai Bench Order dated April 26, 2018 and Hon'ble Delhi High Court order dated August 2, 2018, the Company is to maintain a status quo in the matter till further orders in this regard. - (b) The listed entity has maintained proper records under the provisions of the above Regulations and circulars/ quidelines issued thereunder in so far as it appears from my examination of those records.
+Pursuant to the Hon'ble National Company Law Tribunal, Mumbai Bench Order dated April 26, 2018 and Hon'ble Delhi High Court order dated August 2, 2018, the Company is to maintain a status quo in the matter till further orders in this regard.

+(b) The listed entity has maintained proper records under the provisions of the above Regulations and circulars/ guidelines issued thereunder in so far as it appears from my examination of those records.

-(c) The following are the details of actions taken against the listed entity/its promoters/ directors/ material subsidiaries either by SEBI or by Stock Exchanges (including under the Standard Operating Procedures issued by SEBI through various circulars) under the aforesaid Acts/ Regulations and circulars/ guidelines issued thereunder:
+(c) The following are the details of actions taken against the listed entity/its promoters/directors/material subsidiaries either by SEBI or by Stock Exchanges (including under the Standard Operating Procedures issued by SEBI through various circulars) under the aforesaid Acts/ Regulations and circulars/ guidelines issued thereunder:

 Sr. No. Actions Taken by Details of violation Details of action taken E.g. fines, warning letter, debarment, etc. Observations/ remarks of the Practicing Company Secretary, if any.
-1. Securities and Exchange Board of India ('SEBI') and (b) of SEBI (Prohibition of Insider Trading) Regulations, 2015 required that transactions of invocation of pledge of shares of the Listed Entity done by its promoter entities was to be notified to the exchanges within two trading days by said promoter entities and by the Listed Entity within two trading days of becoming aware of the said information.
-The upon payment of following sums: - By Listed Entity : ₹ 8,20,782/ By Direct Media Distribution Ventures Private Limited: ₹ 29,08,594/- been settled upon payment of the Settlement amounts by the listed entity and
+1. Securities and Exchange Board of India ('SEBI') and (b) of SEBI (Prohibition of Insider Trading) Regulations, 2015 required that transactions of invocation of pledge of shares of the Listed Entity The SEBI issued show cause notices to the listed entity and its promoters viz.
+Direct Media Distribution Ventures Private Limited and World Crest Advisors LLP under Rule 4 of SEBI (Procedure for holding inquiry and imposing penalties) Rules 1995.
+In order to settle the proceedings initiated, without admitting or denying the findings of fact and conclusions of law, the listed entity and its promoters filed settlement applications with SEBI.
+The SEBI vide its order dated February 17, 2021 approved settlement upon payment of following sums: - By Listed Entity : ₹ 8,20,782/- - By Direct Media Distribution Ventures Private Limited: ₹ 29,08,594/- - By World Crest Advisors LLP: ₹ 7,70,313/- The Listed entity and the Promoter entities deposited the said amounts within the prescribed timelines and settled the matter. been settled upon payment of the Settlement amounts by the listed entity and